-Prepare today for a tax-efficient future

-Help your clients keep more of what they earned

-As your clients plant the seeds for retirement, now is the time to show them how taxes will affect them when they begin spending their savings.

-Review the sample illustration below to help your client better understand how taxes affect their retirement plan and how to diversify assets, so they can keep more income and pay less in taxes when they begin distributions.
+Prepare today for a tax-efficient future Keep more of what you earned As you plant the seeds for retirement, now is the time to understand how taxes will affect you when you begin spending your savings.
+Review this sample illustration.
+See how taxes will affect your retirement plan, and how to diversify assets, so you can keep more income and pay less in taxes once you begin distributions.
+Diversification is not only important for growth, but also for distribution.

-Help them understand how taxes impact the money they use to invest in the different options and how taxes impact their distributions.
-Diversification is not only important for growth but distribution.

-Get to know the different asset categories to create a diversified portfolio

-Plans Purchased with What happens when you spend your savings?
-Things to consider Tax-deferred (IRA, 401(k), SEP, TSA) Pre-tax dollars Taxable There are contribution limits You will be penalized for withdrawals made before age 591⁄2 You are required to take minimum distributions, starting at age 72 Taxable (Stocks, bonds, mutual funds, checking, savings) After-tax dollars Taxable You will be taxed on any capital gains on earnings There are no contribution limits There are no required distributions 85% of your Social Security benefits are taxed if you have too much adjusted gross income (MAGI)1 Your Medicare premiums could increase if you have too much MAGI2 Tax-advantaged (Life insurance, Roth IRAs, municipal bonds) After-tax dollars Tax-free Roth IRAs have contribution limits Municipal bond earnings have no contribution limits but are added to your MAGI and could affect Social Security benefits and Medicare premiums Life insurance has tax-free distributions without penalites;3 no effect on Social Security benefits or Medicare premiums, and no required distributions

-Keep more of what you earned

-When creating a retirement plan focused on maximizing tax advantages, educate your clients on the benefits of adding a tax-advantaged product like life insurance to their portfolio.
-Adding cash value life insurance to their overall portfolio can help protect savings and provide:

-- An income tax-free death benefit for their beneficiaries - Tax-deferred growth opportunities - An income tax-free financial resource for retirement1 - No penalties for cash values taken before age 591⁄2
+1Note: a flat tax rate is assumed, but because of the marginal tax rates, the actual effective rate would be lower.
+2 Provided it's not a MEC Get to know the different asset categories to create a diversified portfolio Plans Purchased with What happens when you spend your savings?
+Things to consider Tax-deferred [IRA, 401(k), SEP, TSA] Pretax dollars Taxable There are contribution limits You will be penalized for withdrawals made before age 591⁄2, unless specific conditions apply.
+You are required to take minimum distributions, starting at age 731 Taxable (Stocks, bonds, mutual funds, checking, savings) After-tax dollars Taxable You will be taxed on any capital gains on earnings There are no contribution limits There are no required distributions 85% of your Social Security benefits are taxed if you have too much modified adjusted gross income (MAGI)2 Your Medicare premiums could increase if you have too much MAGI3 Tax-advantaged (Life insurance, Roth IRAs, municipal bonds) After-tax dollars Tax-free 4 Roth IRAs have contribution limits Municipal bond earnings have no contribution limits but are added to your MAGI and could affect Social Security benefits and Medicare premiums3 Life insurance generally has tax-free distributions without penalites;4 no effect on Social Security benefits or Medicare premiums, and no required distributions Keep more of what you earned When creating a retirement plan, consider adding a tax-advantaged product to your portfolio.
+Adding cash value life insurance can help protect savings and may provide: - A life insurance death benefit is generally paid tax free to beneficiaries5 - Tax-deferred growth opportunities - An income tax-free financial resource for retirement5 - No penalties for cash values taken before age 591⁄2, provided the policy is not a MEC.
+1 Required minimum distributions (RMD) age is dependent on year of birth.

-1 Individuals with MAGI above \$34,000; \$44,000 filing jointly.
+2 Individuals with MAGI above \$34,000; \$44,000 filing jointly.